Just what the heck is a Canadian Pork Cottage Roll?

 - Remove the Plastic from the Cottage roll but leave the netting on the roll.
 Place in your Instant pot on the metal holder.

-- Add the water to the Instant pot.
-You want the meat just barely covered.
-Add more/ less water depending on the size of your Instant Pot.
+- Add the water to the Instant Pot.
+You want the meat just almost covered.
+Add more/ less water depending on the size of your Instant Pot and the size of your cottatge roll.

-- Add the whole garlic cloves, 1 large chopped onion, bay leave, peppercorns
+- Add the whole garlic cloves, 1 large chopped onion, bay leaves, peppercorns, or use the all-in-one optional pickling spices if you are using them (I usually don't)

-- Set the Instant Pot Main Pressure Cook for 30mins per lbs - 1hr for 2 lbs.
-Internal Tempature needs to be 160.
-Allow to Natural Release
+- Set the Instant Pot Main Pressure Cook for 30mins per lbs - 1hr for 2 lbs 1hr 30mins for 3 lbs.
+The Internal Temperature needs to be at least 160F.
+Allow your Instant Pot to Natural Release when the time is up.

 - Remove pork from Instant Pot.
 Save liquid to make soup.